Skip to main content

 About

-BEYBLADE X EVOBATTLE is a multiplayer sport game.
+BEYBLADE X EVOBATTLE is a single player and multiplayer hack and slash game with a anime theme.
 It was developed by 株式会社グルーブボックスジャパン and was released on November 12, 2025.
-It received mostly positive reviews from players.
+It received positive reviews from players.

 Experience the Next EVOLUTION of Maximum Acceleration!
 EVOLUTION1 EVOBATTLEType characteristics bring you closer to real Battle.
 Your strategy will vary greatly depending on the Beys you use.
 Experience the thrill of high-speed,intense Battle that will keep you on the edge of your seat!
 EVOLUTION2 EVOSTORYHere, you'll meet new friends.
 Compete, cooperate, and claim victory in the "BE…